-The most memorable part was the “Treasure Room” where all the gold, silver and jewels owned by the Church were kept.
-Back then it was off limits to all, except for the Pope.
-Today, the room has a glass floor where you can see propped up, massive rectangular stones under which the treasures were hidden.
-It is impossible to fathom the volume of wealth once secreted under these stones.
+The “Treasure Room” was where all the gold, silver and jewels owned by the Church were kept.
+Back then it was off limits to everyone except the Pope.
+Today the room has a glass floor where you can see massive rectangular stones, propped up, under which the treasures were hidden, back in the day.
+It is impossible to imagine the wealth once secreted under these stones.

 We stayed at La Mirande, an historic hotel in the shadow of the Palace museum.
 Originally it was a Cardinal’s palace, resurrected into a period hotel centuries later.
 Our room had a small, walkout walled terrace overlooking rooftops and a church steeple.

-As is often the case when traveling, one of the best experiences was stumbling upon an unknown restaurant when rain-wet, tired, and hungry.
+As often the case when traveling, one of the best experiences we had was stumbling upon an unknown restaurant when rain-soggy wet, tired, and very hungry.

-The day began under the splendor of Belle Époque frescoes in Le Train Bleu and ended at an unpretentious brick walled café with fogged over windows dripping rain.
+There is subtle enjoyment in the harmony of opposites.
+Early morning spring sunshine in Paris–chilly, all-afternoon rain in Avignon.
+Beginning the day under the splendor of Belle Époque frescoes in Le Train Bleu and ending it in an unpretentious brick walled café with fogged over windows dripping rain.

 Si vous êtes chanceux, alors ça va parfois dans la vie…